user-9e/frontend-project-46/README.md

 # Difference Generator

-Difference Generator allows you to compare 2 files and output the difference in one of the formats (string, yaml, plain).
+Difference Generator allows you to compare 2 files and output the difference in one of the formats (json, yaml, plain).

 ## Requirements